brandons209/Red-bot-Cogs/README.md

 Allows easy access to guild and channel rules for a guild.
 Admins can set what rules they're for the entire guild, and per channel.
 Users can easily view these rules using a menu.
 Rules can be directly accessed by number as well, which allows quickly reminding a user of a rule in chats, instead of telling them to refer to a rules channel or pinned messages for channel rules.

+#### Scriptgen
+Allows using any aitextgen gpt-2 model to generate text.
+Can also charge users per word generated.
+Mainly used for generating scripts for a TV-Show for fun, but you can use it with any model.

 #### SFX
 Sound effect cog that allows people to play sound effects in voice channels.
 Sound effects have a customizeable cost, volume, and name.
 Supports direct files and URLs.